-Subscription and services revenue increased \$10.9 million, or 12%, year-over-year, driven by a 59% increase in revenue from Ooma Office and a 12% increase from Ooma Telo, offset in part by a decline in revenue from Talkatone and Business Promoter.
+Subscription and services revenue increased \$10.9 million, or 12%, year-over-year, driven by a 59% increase in revenue from Ooma Business and a 12% increase from Ooma Residential, offset in part by a decline in revenue from Talkatone and Business Promoter.
 Year-over-year revenue growth reflected an 8% increase in our core users to approximately 929,000 as of January 31, 2018 from approximately 858,000 as of January 31, 2017, as well as changes to our residential customer pricing structure that were implemented in October 2017.
-Revenue earned from Business Promoter declined to approximately \$1.8 million in fiscal 2018 from approximately \$5.4 million in the prior year, due to our sale of the Business Promoter service in early August 2017.
+Revenue earned from Business Promoter declined to approximately \$1.8 million in fiscal 2018 from approximately \$5.4 million in the prior year, due to our sale of the Business Promoter service in August 2017.

-The year-over-year decline in product and other revenue was primarily attributable to lower Telo-related sales, offset in part by growth in unit sales of home security sensors and end-point devices.
+Product and other revenue decreased \$0.9 million or 7% year-over-year, primarily attributable to lower Ooma Residential-related sales, offset in part by growth in unit sales of smart security sensors and end-point devices.